VEX Robotics: 2023-2024 Game: Over Under

 There are sixty Triballs, two goals, and four match load stations on a VRC Over Under Field.
 The field is divided into two offensive zones by a barrier.
 Triballs can be Scored in the two Goals, one per Alliance, at opposite sides of the field.
 Each Triball scored in a Goal is worth 5 points.
 A Triball scored in the alliance's side of the field is worth 2 points.

 At the end of the Match, Alliances will receive points for elevating their robots with their alliance's elevation bar.

-The Alliance that scores more points in the Autonomous period is awarded with eight bonus points, added to the final score at the end of the match.
-Each Alliance also has the opportunity to earn an Autonomous Win Point by scoring at least 1 Triball in their goal, emptying their match load station, and touching the elevation bar at the end of the autonomous period.
-This Bonus can be earned by both Alliances, regardless of who wins the Autonomous Bonus.